 - Second Law of Gender-Bending: Played with.
 Mori still isn't fully comfortable as a man, Sarin (being a shapeshifter) never minded it in the first place, Goro initially despised it but realized she hated being weak more than being female, and Kili, after some soul-searching, settled in so well others have difficulty remembering she used to be male in the first place.

 - Self-Deprecation: The artist, as noted above, is continually apologizing to his readers for not having better art and even occasionally makes jokes about it being "hideous."

 - Sensitive Guy and Manly Man: Kili and Goro.
 (When they were guys, anyway.)

 - Shapeshifting Excludes Clothing: In general, magic designed to affect people doesn't affect inanimate objects.
 Among other things, this leads to a number of shapeshifting-induced Clothing Damage incidents, in no small part because Sarin isn't very good at tailoring magic.

-- She Cleans Up Nicely: Multiple characters, although Priscilla may take the cake — normally, she's a Hollywood Nerd with tightly bunned up hair and geek glasses, wearing conservative, baggy clothing. ...
+- She Cleans Up Nicely: Multiple characters, although Priscilla may take the cake — normally, she's a nerd with tightly bunned up hair and geek glasses, wearing conservative, baggy clothing. ...
 Then her nudity curse kicks in, letting her hair down and destroying the glasses.
 And, er, everything else.